 1960’S TOY CONCEPT GETS A STATE OF THE ART UPDATE

 If you think 3D printing is just for engineers and hobbyists, you’re wrong.
-Toy company Mattel have just announced that they’re relaunching an old favourite with additive manufacturing technology, and the new version called the Mattel ThingMaker and it is due to hit the shops in the next few months.
+Toy company Mattel have just announced that they’re relaunching an old favourite with additive manufacturing technology, and the new version – called the Mattel ThingMaker – is due to hit the shops in the next few months.

 Mattel introduced ThingMaker in 1964.
 It was basically a home moulding kit; each set came with a selection of metal moulds, mostly for revolting-looking insects.
 Children could fill the moulds with a special liquid compound, the imaginatively named “Plastigoop”, then heat them on a small hot plate.
 The Plastigoop would solidify into a rubbery substance and your offspring could then spend happy hours losing small, squishy beetles under the sofa.

 Mattel stopped selling the ThingMaker in 1970, probably because someone decided that giving children a small electric hotplate wasn’t a great idea.
 They came up with a safer – but more boring – version in 1978 and it went in and out of production over the next couple of decades, with other companies picking up the concept under various names.
 Some of them used a lightbulb-powered “oven” to bake the moulds.
 But now Mattel have decided to bring the idea right up to date, and the latest ThingMaker is due to be released in October.

 If you’re not familiar with the original ThingMaker, don’t worry; this one has nothing in common with it but the name.
 Only the concept of letting kids make simple toys at home has been kept.
 The moulds, the hot plate and even the Plastigoop are all gone.
 Instead there’s a neat-looking 3D printer that looks designed to be safe but interesting for kids.
-So far Mattel have only displayed a non-working replica so far, but it has a colourful orange case and a big, transparent door that automatically locks when a job starts running.
-This should keep small fingers out of the moving parts but give them a good view of the printing process.
+So far Mattel have only displayed a non-working replica, but it has a colourful orange case and a big, transparent door that automatically locks when a job starts running.
+This should keep small fingers out of the moving parts but give kids a good view of the printing process.